c-ware/libpath/README.md

 ## Test build instructions
 When using libpath, there are some things that must be done to build tests.
-Unless you are on an operating system specified below, you can go through the normal build steps.
+Unless you are on an operating system specified below, you can go through the normal build steps using `Makefile.cc`.
 Note, however, that this is for building *tests*.
 If you want to use libpath in your project, see `Using Libpath In Your Project`.

-### NeXTSTEP
-To build on NeXTSTEP, you will need to pass `CPP=path/to/cpp` for your build.

-### ULTRIX
+### ULTRIX VCC
-To build on ULTRIX, You will need to add `-D__ULTRIX__` to your OSFLAGS to signal to the code that you are building on ULTRIX.

-### QuasiBSD
-To build on QuasiBSD, You will need to add `-D__QuasiBSD__` to your OSFLAGS to signal to the code that you are building on QuasiBSD.

-## Using Libpath In Your Project
+VAX ULTRIX 4.5, which this was tested on, has two compilers on it-- `vcc`, and `cc`.
+This library was tested with `vcc`, and will likely not work with `cc`.
+Because of this, if you are compiling on ULTRIX, please use `Makefile.vcc`

+### OS/2 Warp, DOS, and NT
+OS/2, DOS, and NT all have no C compiler installed on them by default.
+However, Watcom is one of the compilers that can be built on them.
+While MSVC support is in the works, currently, this only supports a Makefile for the Watcom compiler.
+If you are using Watcom, please use `Makefile.wat`

+## Possible Questions

+### Why is the code so ugly?
+It's not.
+At least, I hope it's not.
+What you are probably looking at is the *preprocessed* source code of some parts of libpath.
+Some source and header files will have files which are intended to be preprocessed before being pushed as \*.m4c and \*.m4h respectively.
+If the source code in their preprocessed forms are too much for you-- and I don't blame you-- then see the non-preprocessed code.